JeffersonLab/jaws/README.md

   - "Active": Timely operator action required (actively alarming)
   - "Normal": No operator action required

-In an ideal world alarm producers are sophisticaed and aware of the machine program and nuisance alarms are non-existant.
+In an ideal world alarm producers are sophisticated and aware of the machine program and nuisance alarms are non-existant.
 Nuisance alarms are alarms which are in the Active state incorrectly - there really isn't any operator action required despite the alarm producer indicating there is.
 In practice, nuisance alarms are very common and quickly undermine the value of an alarm system.
 Overrides are one way for operators to deal with nuisance alarms by adding a layer of indirection from alarm producers and allowing effective alarm state to differ from actual alarm state.

 ![Active Alarm Message Flow](https://github.com/JeffersonLab/jaws/raw/master/docs/ActiveAlarmFlowDiagram.png?raw=true "Active Alarm Message Flow")